microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tenantAdmin-settings-update.md

 ---
-title: "Update tenant admin settings"
+title: "Update settings (tenantAdmin)"
-description: "Update the properties of a tenant admin settings resource.
-Allows users to update organization-level settings that pertain to SharePoint and OneDrive."
+description: "Update one or more tenant-level settings for SharePoint and OneDrive."
 author: "liamfernandez"
 ms.localizationpriority: medium
 ms.prod: "files"
 doc_type: apiPageType
 ---

-# Update tenant admin settings
+# Update settings (tenantAdmin)
 Namespace: microsoft.graph.tenantAdmin

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of an organization's [tenant admin settings](../resources/tenantadmin-settings.md) for SharePoint and OneDrive.
+Update one or more tenant-level [settings](../resources/tenantadmin-settings.md) for SharePoint and OneDrive.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).